farrukh-ali-khan/odin-project-etch-a-sketch/README.md

 ## Project Overview

 The **Etch-A-Sketch** project is a browser-based application that simulates the classic Etch-A-Sketch toy.
 Built using HTML, CSS, and JavaScript, this project showcases DOM manipulation skills and provides a platform for creativity and exploration.
+This project is part of **The Odin Project** Foundations Course.

 ## Features